huly94/smart_museum_proj/README.md

 # Project Smart Museum: introduction

-museums are one of the most important cultural destinations for tourists and non.
+museums are one of the most important cultural destinations for tourists and not.
 Indeed, they contains a collection of works linked to one or more cultural aspect like art, science or technology.
 Today, museums are diffused in all the cities of the world, and their main task is not only to preserve objects and works of art, but also spread knowledge through the organization of exhibitions, guided tours and conferences.
-In order to do this, museums looks for increasingly involving experiences, suitable for all the ages.
+However, with the technological progress, museums need to modernize themselves.
+So, museums have some needs that can be satisfied using IoT, that permits to introduce increasingly involving and more interactive experiences suitable for all the ages.
 This is right the purpose of this project.
 To do this, we have to set a smart environment, composed by sensors, applications and actuators, seen as transducers, automatized by an overall entity, called orchestrator.
 In the next paragraphs we want to show our approach, providing also some examples, the physical and software composition of sensors and actuators, a description